 Most foreigners recognise India with Yoga and Spirituality as Yoga originated here.
 Though we haven’t contributed anything to it, the word India-Yoga-Spirituality gets us extra admiration and respect.

-Mom & me discussing what to order in our favourite restaurant in Bangalore – Foreign Trip discussions look as intense as this.
+Mom & me discussing what to order in our favourite restaurant in Bangalore -Our international travel plan discussions look as intense as this.

-So “Instant-travel” isn’t possible for mid-range Indian couple traveler like us
+So “Instant-travel” isn’t possible for mid-range Indian couple travellers like us

 Indian festival holidays are a boon